ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ensure that attacks involving alternate chains are detected - an example of such an attack is described in
 \[TODO double-CA-compromise attack\].
-However, at least one optimization is safe and MAY be performed.
-If the certificate cain exactly matches an existing certificate chain, the client may store the union of the SCTs from the two objects in the first (existing) object.
+However, at least one optimization is safe and MAY be performed: If the certificate chain exactly matches an existing certificate chain, the client may store the union of the SCTs from the two objects in the first (existing) object.